JacksonCroy/Empl0yee-Management-System/README.md

 * Update Employee Role,
 * Exit
 ```
 The user can then choose one of the following to either view the roles, employees, or departments, or add new roles, employees, or departments.
-The user can also update
+The user can also update their designated employee
 ```

 # View All Employees
 Viewing all employees grabs the name, role, and their corresponding manger

 ![view all employees](EGHW.PNG)